 Heart disease and stroke are both leading causes of death in Nevada and the United States.
-Heart disease is the leading cause of death while stroke is the fourth-leading cause nationwide and fifth in Nevada.
+Heart disease is the leading cause of death nationwide and in Nevada, while stroke is the fourth-leading cause nationwide and fifth in Nevada.